cschweda/blockchain-demo/README.md

    - Our demo doesn't include rewards or competition
    - Real blockchains have network-wide difficulty adjustment

-## Usage

-1. **Adding Blocks**:

-   - Click "Add New Block" to create a new block
-   - Each block starts unmined (red in the visualization)

-2. **Mining Blocks**:

-   - Click "Mine Block" on any unmined block
-   - Watch the nonce change as it searches for a valid hash
-   - When successful, the block turns green

-3. **Editing Data**:

-   - Change the data in any block's text area
-   - Notice how the hash changes immediately
-   - The block becomes invalid until re-mined

-4. **Chain Validation**:

-   - The chain status shows if all blocks are valid
-   - Invalid blocks are highlighted in red
-   - Previous hash mismatches are visually indicated

-5. **Export/Import**:
-   - Save your blockchain state using "Export Chain"
-   - Load a previous state using "Import Chain"

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Educational Value

-This demo helps understand:

-- How blockchains maintain data integrity
-- The role of mining in blockchain security
-- How changes to data affect the entire chain
-- The importance of proper block linking
-- Basic cryptographic concepts (hashing)

-## Contributing

-Feel free to submit issues and enhancement requests!